SaiGuy1/front-end-dev-test/README.md

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*

-  1. What are the technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)
+  1. What are they technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

   2. Any struggles you faced when developing with technology you chose